gasduster99/sppComp/try1/try1_2.md

 discerning between the negative binomial and beta-binomial models as well although depending on which metric the

-The MSE scores in Table(1) demonstrate that teh  that both the negative binomial and beta-binomial models are able to consistently out performnot only is this pattern visually true, but allmetric
+The MSE scores in Table(1) demonstrate that the  that both the negative binomial and beta-binomial models are able to consistently out perform not only is this pattern visually true, but all metric

   In the most overdispersed
-casesDue to the presence of
+cases Due to the presence of
 overdispersion in

 * describe picture
 * notice overdispersion
-* impropper variance model biases mean, beta-binomial is flexible to disentagles these effects.
+* improper variance model biases mean, beta-binomial is flexible to disentangles these effects.
 -->
 <!--data talk-->
 <!--